mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-By design, children of [CritterModel](#T-ParquetClassLibrary-Beings-CritterModel 'ParquetClassLibrary.Beings.CritterModel') should never themselves use [ICritterModelEdit](#T-ParquetClassLibrary-EditorSupport-ICritterModelEdit 'ParquetClassLibrary.EditorSupport.ICritterModelEdit').
+By design, subtypes of [CritterModel](#T-ParquetClassLibrary-Beings-CritterModel 'ParquetClassLibrary.Beings.CritterModel') should never themselves use [ICritterModelEdit](#T-ParquetClassLibrary-EditorSupport-ICritterModelEdit 'ParquetClassLibrary.EditorSupport.ICritterModelEdit').
 ICritterModelEdit is for use only by external types that require read/write access to model properties.

 <a name='T-ParquetClassLibrary-Maps-MapAnalysis`1-IDByDirection'></a>